 Challenging times.
 Two very simple words but so very complicated.
 I know that I am experiencing huge emotions right now, sorrow, sadness, anxiety, and concern.
 I am sure that many of you are sharing some of these feelings and more.

 What I can tell you is that Chatham University with it’s 11,000 plus alumni is strong.
 Our graduate programs continue to have wait lists in the areas of health sciences.
-The Falk School of Sustainability, set to have its first undergraduates admitted in the fall of 2014 is groundbreaking and can only strengthen the whole.
+The Falk School of Sustainability & Environment, set to have its first undergraduates admitted in the fall of 2014 is groundbreaking and can only strengthen the whole.

 For my fellow 6,600 plus alumna of the Pennsylvania College for Women (PCW) and Chatham College for Women (CCW), the picture is not one of strength, but more of challenges.
 We need to make changes.
 The model that was begun 145 years ago under different times is not realistic for today’s market in undergraduate education.

 Currently, I serve as President of the Chatham University Alumni Association.
 Our purpose is "…to foster loyalty among graduates to ensure the perpetual growth of Chatham University’s programs, traditions, and financial well-being."

 Many of you are asking if the Alumni Association Board is taking a position on the Board of Trustees Resolution.
 At this time, we are not.
 We urge you to take the same steps as we are doing.
 The steps are basic, but necessary.

 #1.
 Educate yourself on what is happening.
 Ask questions about how we got here and what are the options.
 Easiest place to "ask" is the email address of ChathamFeedback@Chatham.edu.
 A list of questions will be compiled and answers supplied.